 Take action!
 Send an email asking your parliamentary candidate where they stand on our seven election priorities:

-Humanists UK has published a list of humanist priorities for the upcoming general election on Thursday 8 June.
-The list sets out seven key issues for a fairer secular state with equal treatment in law for all citizens, regardless of religion or belief.
-Humanists UK is encouraging its members and supporters to hold their candidates to account in the general election, and find out what their views are on issues affecting the non-religious.
+Northern Ireland Humanists has also set out seven key priorities for a fairer secular state with equal treatment in law for all citizens regardless of religion or belief, which it is encouraging members and supporters to raise with their parliamentary candidates for the upcoming general election.

-Humanists UK is calling upon people to ask their parliamentary candidates:
+Northern Ireland Humanists is calling upon people to ask their parliamentary candidates:

-- Will you support ending compulsory daily worship in English schools?
+- Will you support ending compulsory daily worship in schools?

-- Will you support legal recognition of humanist marriages in England and Wales, as is the case in Scotland?
+- Will you support legal recognition of humanist marriages, as is the case in Scotland?

 - Will support keeping the Human Rights Act and remaining part of the European Convention on Human Rights?